PabloNH00/rosa_robot/rosa_audio/README.md

 ## STT package

-This package is entirely made for ROSA and uses the OpenAI library called [whisper](https://nlpcloud.com/es/how-to-install-and-deploy-whisper-the-best-open-source-alternative-to-google-speech-to-text.html) to transcribe the sound captured from the audio input.
+This package is entirely made for ROSA and uses the OpenAI library called [whisper](https://nlpcloud.com/es/how-to-install-and-deploy-whisper-the-best-open-source-alternative-to-google-speech-to-text.html) **(click to go to the install guide)** to transcribe the sound captured from the audio input.

 ### transcriber node